World leaders condemn US decision to quit climate deal

 Indian Prime Minister Narendra Modi said this week it would be a "morally criminal act" if the world doesn't do its part to stop climate change.

+Russia is also unhappy.
+"It is quite obvious that without the participation of the US, the Paris agreement will be incapacitated, because the US is one of the largest emitters of emissions," an aide to Russian President Vladimir Putin, Andrey Belousev, was quoted by state news agency RIA Novosti as saying Friday.

+Belousev said he regarded the US withdrawal "with great regret, because you cannot change the decisions like that, swinging from side to side."

-Hours before Trump's decision, Kremlin spokesman Dmitry Peskov said Russia fully supports the Paris Agreement.
-"Of course the effectiveness of implementing this convention without the key participants, perhaps, will be hindered.
-But there is no alternative as of now," he said.
+Hours before Trump's decision, Kremlin spokesman Dmitry Peskov said Russia fully supports the Paris Agreement, saying "there is no alternative as of now."

 Brazil: 'Profound concern'